Mocetta Motzetta – Valle d’Aosta

-Boudin (black pudding or potato salami) is among the most popular classic sausages of Valle d’Aosta cuisine.
+Boudin (black pudding or potato salami) in Valle d’Aosta cuisine is the most popular classic sausage.
 Prepared according to the old recipes of our grandparents and passed from one generation to another.

 Cacciatori Saouseusse – Valle d’Aosta

 It is the most traditional mountain salami of Valle d’Aosta and ‘Boudin.’
-This type of salami is called “alla cacciatora” because it became a favorite food among hunters.
-Its small size made it ideal for carrying in knapsacks and for easy consumption whenever hunger kicked in.
+This is called “alla cacciatora” because hunters have become a favorite food.
+Its small size made it ideal for carrying in knapsacks and easy consumption whenever hunger kicked in.

 Cacciatorini DOP – Small Seasoned Sausages